Nishiogi’s Secret Crayfish Base for Adults

 According to Masa-san, he decided to install this gaming room “as a joke.”
 He explained, “I was talking with my customers saying that it would be fun to drink and play games.
 So, I said that I would prepare a TV and consoles.
 Then one customer exclaimed ‘I will bring games!’ and we started collecting more and more.
 It was just like that.”

 In the beginning, customers were playing games on the ground floor.
 Later they decided to move the equipment upstairs.
 Masa-san worried that if the first floor was packed with game-playing regulars, it would be difficult to attract newcomers.
 Gradually, this became a special feature of the izakaya as customers donated games while Masa-san sought out others on his own.
 They also have a big, thick catalog of games with detailed descriptions.
-Customers should check the extensive catalogue before they bring in their own games.
+Customers should check the extensive catalog before they bring in their own games.
 Masa-san might already have them.

-From the beginning the izakaya had a retro vibe, while over time it progressively came to encapsulate the customers’ childhoods.
+From the beginning, the izakaya had a retro vibe, while over time it progressively came to encapsulate the customers’ childhoods.
 These themes are reflected in the establishment’s name.
 Masa-san said, “I decided to name it ‘Crayfish Secret Base’ because you remember when you caught crayfish and kept them or made a secret base when you were kids, right?
 I wanted my customers to remember the mindset of a child, and make their own secret base at my store…that was my idea.”

 It seems that customers readily understand Masa-san’s unique concept.
 At the counter, silent and serious looking men enjoy their drinks and the manga as mental appetizers.
 Many customers are forty-something adults who grew up in the 1980s, and hence this place is where they can revel in a nostalgic retreat.